actionlab-mi/actionlab-mi.github.io/_pages/about.md

 ![Inclusive Nutrition](/images/InclusiveNutrition.jpg)

-This project aims to develop a cost-effective and sustainable digital infrastructure for the collection of high-quality nutritional data by low- and middle-income countries (LMICs).
-It is intended to make a significant step towards this goal by adapting Intake24 for the Indonesian population and promoting its use among national and regional public health institutions in Indonesia.
+This project aims to develop a cost-effective and sustainable digital health tools for the collection of high-quality dietary data in South-East Asia population.
+It is intended to make a significant step towards this goal by validating and adapting Intake24 for the Indonesian population and promoting its use among national and regional institutions in the region.

 Project Leader: Grace Wangge